Striking unions battle Macron in pensions showdown

 Past attempts at pension reform have ended badly.
 Former president Jacques Chirac’s conservative government in 1995 caved into union demands after weeks of crippling protests.

-A survey last month showed public opinion was split over Macron’s pension reform.
+“It’s not a question of clinging to special benefits,” said teacher Anne Stéphanie Jarreaud.
+“It is the fact that the current system compensates for extremely low wages.”

-“It makes sense to have a single pension regime for all professions,” one commuter who gave his name as Nicolas said.
-“Railway work has particularities just like other jobs, but I just don’t see that hotel, restaurant or construction work is any easier physically speaking or in terms of hours.”
+A survey on the eve of the strike showed public opinion was split over Macron’s pension reform.

 Reporting by Caroline Pailliez, Geert de Clercq, Sybille de La Hamaide, Marine Pennetier, Laurence Frost in paris and Guillaume Frouin in Nantes; Writing by Richard Lough; Editing by Christian Lowe and Alison Williams